 Mediation is free for families who are involved with the ministry.
 Mediators can travel to remote communities.

-Legal Aid Family Duty Counsel — Lawyers paid by Legal Aid who can help people with low incomes with their family law issues.
-Duty counsel can give free legal advice, but can’t take on your whole case or represent you at trial.
+Legal Aid Family Duty Counsel — Lawyers paid by Legal Aid BC who can help people with low incomes with their family law issues, and can give free legal advice, but can’t take on your whole case or represent you at trial